Disney Imagination Campus Blog

 It takes about 3-4 months for the topiary to reach its full bloom after being planted so that it is show ready for the start of the International Flower and Garden Festival.

-There are close to 100 topiaries on display at Epcot this year and there is a team dedicated just to their maintenance and care during the festival.
+There are close to 100 topiaries on display at EPCOT this year and there is a team dedicated just to their maintenance and care during the festival.

 As you can see, it really takes a team of people to bring these characters to life.
-The next time you visit the Epcot International Flower and Garden Festival, reflect on the Art Behind the Magic that cultivates these spectacular topiaries for Guests to enjoy!
+The next time you visit the EPCOT International Flower and Garden Festival, reflect on the Art Behind the Magic that cultivates these spectacular topiaries for Guests to enjoy!

-Ready to learn more?
+Want to learn more?
 Check out the Arts & Humanities workshops at our East Campus at Walt Disney World Resort and our West Campus at Disneyland Resort for a discovery of the real-world application of the art, design, and storytelling behind our most popular attractions!
 Sign up for our e-newsletter to stay up to date on all things Disney Imagination Campus and explore all our academic workshops to see how we inspire imagination-powered learning.